Navasana - The Boat

 This posture will strengthen the muscles of the core and improve concentration.

 Navasana requires balance, determination and focus.
-It also requires awareness of correct spinal alignment and strength in the quadriceps.
+It also requires awareness of correct spinal alignment and strength in the quadriceps and core.

 How to Perform Navasana